-Creating a Kickstarter or Indiegogo campaign can be a fun process for makers building unique products.
-Building a crowdfunding platform, however, has traditionally been a lengthy process that’s limited to the skill set of software developers.
+Creating a Kickstarter or Indiegogo campaign can be a fun process for makers who want to raise funds for creative projects.
+Building a crowdfunding platform, however, has traditionally been a lengthy process that’s limited to software developers.

 As a maker, there’s no better feeling than launching your product to the world.
 We help create that feeling every day with Bubble.

-Throughout this post, we’ll uncover the process of using Bubble to build your own no-code crowdfunding platform like Kickstarter, Indiegogo, or GoFundMe.
+In this post, we’ll walk you through the process of using Bubble to build your own no-code crowdfunding platform like Kickstarter, Indiegogo, or GoFundMe.
+No matter your background, no-code tools like Bubble will allow you to build a mobile app without a crowdfunding script.

-Whether you’re looking to build a dedicated crowdfunding platform, or you’re just interested in utilizing some of the core features from Kickstarter, this guide will share how to start building the underlying logic for your MVP.
+Whether you’re looking to build a dedicated crowdfunding platform, or you’re just interested in using some of the core features from a crowdfunding website, this guide will show you how to start building the underlying logic for your MVP.

 The steps to building Kickstarter with no code include: